elysium-suite/aeacus/README.md

 # reach out for the debug remote shell.
 disableshell = true

+# Set the version of this scoring file.
+This is not a number
+# that is changed for YOUR versions, it is changed in tandem
+# with the current version of aeacus.
+version = 1.8.0

 [[check]]
 message = "Removed insecure sudoers rule" points = 10